 A grave overestimation of the GDR’s economy soon became apparent.
 Overnight, the East and West currencies matched their values, despite the latter being worth four times more.
 The University of Applied Sciences (HTW) in Berlin’s Jan Priewe believes that the move that saw wages from 1,000 East marks to 1,000 West marks was a precursor of the end of the GDR economy.

 Priewe said that income was too high when measured against company productivity, but too low when compared with the prices in unified Germany, adding that wages in GDR companies would soon increase.

-Due to high prices and consumer unpopularity, their products were ultimately overprice and their companies close.
-A third of the east’s gross national product was loss within months.
+Due to high prices and consumer unpopularity, their products were ultimately overpriced and their companies close.
+A third of the east’s gross national product was lost within months.

-Eastern Germany’s economic situation prevent companies from sale despite serious efforts.
+Eastern Germany’s economic situation prevents companies from selling despite serious efforts.
 State-owned holding companies could only unload the Treuhand agency by selling them at subsidized prices.
 The Treuhand was an easy target for hustlers since it was eager to get rid of what it was holding.
-A “GDR clearance sale” was mention when there were numerous small and medium companies that fell into dubious profiteers’ hands.
+A “GDR clearance sale” was mentioned when there were numerous small and medium companies that fell into dubious profiteers’ hands.

 Treuhand took a lot of heat

-This nation of has experienced deindustrialization that had never experienced before.
+This nation has experienced deindustrialization that had never been experienced before.
 As people struggled to survive, unemployment soared to 20 percent and dramatic labor disputes became regular occurrences.

-A potash mine in Thuringia that had supported the community of Bischofferode for decades was close in 1990, taking the jobs of 1,000 workers.
-The remainder of the 700 was exterminat three years later.
+A potash mine in Thuringia that had supported the community of Bischofferode for decades was closed in 1990, taking the jobs of 1,000 workers.
+The remainder of the 700 was exterminated three years later.
 Some of the miners went on a hunger strike rather than follow them into the pit.